kkernick/sb/README.md

 5. `data`: `$XDG_DATA_HOME/chromium`
 6. `lib`: `/usr/lib/chromium`  (Mounted RO)

+However, if you would instead like to isolate the application from your home directory, you can instead pass the `--home` argument to create a unique home directory for each application in the *SOF* folder, keeping your home folder clean

 ## Configuration Mounts

 `sb` also has a few predefined switches for different applications, to ensure that needed libraries and files are within the sandbox: